-The history of essential oils is a very long one, going all the way back to the ancient Egyptians and beyond, confirming just how valuable and precious these oils really were, and still are.
-The word Aromatherapy came along a lot later but is still being practiced today, and is becoming ever more popular for many people all over the world.
+The history of essential oils span thousands of years, going all the way back to the ancient Egyptians and beyond, confirming just how precious these oils were, and still are.
+The word and history of "Aromatherapy" came along a lot later, but is still being practiced today, and is becoming ever more popular for many people all over the world.

 The Romans absolutely loved aromatic oils.

-They loved Rose above all for wine making, perfumes and their all famous baths.
-They were known to fill swimming baths and fountains with Rose water.
+They loved Rose above all for wine-making, perfumes, and their all-famous baths.
+The Greeks were known to fill swimming baths and fountains with Rosewater for its healing properties.

 Throughout history, aromatic herbs have been used to combat disease during epidemics, such as the Plague in the mid-1300s.